 The reactor pads have the Technosite proprietary coating sprayed on the orange side of the filter/pad.
 If you hold it up to the sunlight you should see a slight sparkle as the particles in the Technosite blend reflect the sunlight.

 What is the orange coating on the reactor pads and filter?
 Is it the proprietary Technosite blend?

 The orange coating on the reactor pads and air filter are applied by the filter manufacturer of the Dustlok Merv 9 filters that are used in the Air Reactor.
 This orange coating is not part of the proprietary Technosite blend that makes the Air Reactor work.

 How often should I change the Reactor Pads in my Air Reactor?

 Reactor Pads should be changed at least once every 12 months.
+For those with mold sensitivity we recommend changing them between 6-9 months.
 The Reactor Pads should be rotated every 3 months.
-Ray Robinson (CEO of HiTech Air Solutions) recorded a video that explains how to rotate the reactor pads which is available here: Reactor Pad Rotation.
+We have a video that explains how to rotate the reactor pads which is available here: Model 101 Reactor Pad Rotation or Model 110 Reactor Pad Rotation.